cloudmesh-community/book/chapters/class/516/communication.md

 ## Assignments

-All Assignments are links in the piazza resource page as a simple link to CANVAS in the resources page:
+All assignments will be posted in our lecture notes.
+Graded assignments will also appear in CANVAS.
+You can find the link to them in our resource section:

 * <https://piazza.com/iu/spring2020/e516spring2020/resources>